flyingrobots/mixtape-bandcamp/README.md

 ## findBands

-Searches the bandcamp bands database and streams the results.
+Searches bandcamp for bands and streams the results.

 ### Example